 John Thomas never saw himself as a figurehead for followers or disciples, therefore today Christadelphians see him as being a pioneer who rediscovered first-century beliefs, but nothing more.
 He, of course, encouraged others to search out these things for themselves.

 Eventually, this group became a recognised religious movement and only took upon themselves a collective name during the American Civil War because church affiliation was required to register a conscientious-objector (non-fighting) status.
 For this reason reluctantly in 1865, Thomas proposed, for registration purposes, the name of Christadelphian.

 The chosen name Christadelphian is derived from New Testament Greek and means “Brethren in Christ”.
 This is a term used by the Apostle Paul to describe followers of Christ.
-The expression in the Greek refers to both genders therefore, Christadelphians will refer to each other as brothers and sisters.
+The expression, in Greek, refers to both genders therefore, Christadelphians will refer to each other as brothers and sisters.
 The first UK groups were formed between 1848 and 1850 when John Thomas was on a lecture tour.
-These groups were referred to as “ecclesias”, again from the Greek word usually found translated as “church” in the New Testament.
+These groups were referred to as “ecclesia”, again from the Greek word usually found translated as “church” in the New Testament.
 They did this to differentiate themselves more accurately from other churches and religious groups as ecclesia means a group of believers.

 Introduction to key beliefs here...

 Created heaven, the earth and all things

 Is One God, dwelling in heaven in unapproachable light

 Is all powerful, all wise, a God of love, mercy, holiness, righteousness and truth

 Has a purpose with planet Earth and its mortal inhabitants